-- Monthly Diabetes Self-Management Training classes offered in the Diabetic Education off-site facility along with one-on-one nutrition counseling by a Registered Dietitian.
-Promote and offer a Diabetes Support group which is open to the public and is free of charge. - Establish pre-diabetes group medical visits which will be facilitated by a midlevel practitioner and Registered Dietitian within the next three years. - Make smoking cessation treatment information a consistent part of every visit for patients who smoke. - Reach diabetic/tobacco use audience once annually with a private direct mail letter encouraging them to quit smoking and where to go for help. - Provide cessation education at pre-diabetes and diabetes group visits. - Provide one cessation educational outreach event to adolescent audiences per year.
+- Monthly Diabetes Self-Management Training classes offered in the outpatient setting of the hospital along with one-on-one nutrition counseling by a Registered Dietitian.
+Continue to promote and offer a Diabetes Support group which is open to the public and is free of charge. - Establish pre-diabetes group medical visits which will be facilitated by a midlevel practitioner and Registered Dietitian within the next three years. - Make smoking cessation treatment information a consistent part of every visit for patients who smoke. - Reach diabetic/tobacco use audience once annually with a private direct mail letter encouraging them to quit smoking and where to go for help. - Provide cessation education at pre-diabetes and diabetes group visits. - Provide one cessation educational outreach event to adolescent audiences per year.